Lucas Vera

-Lucas Gabriel Vera (born 18 April 1997) is an Argentine professional footballer who plays as a central midfielder for Russian club Orenburg.
+Lucas Gabriel Vera (born 18 April 1997) is an Argentine professional footballer who plays as a central midfielder.

 Career

 Vera started his career with Lanús.
 He was moved into the club's first-team in September 2017, with manager Jorge Almirón selecting him to start in a home defeat to Boca Juniors; he was substituted off on fifty-five minutes for Lautaro Acosta.
 He played a part in three further fixtures in the 2017–18 Argentine Primera División campaign.
 On 23 August 2018, a month after featuring in the Copa Sudamericana for Lanús versus Atlético Junior, Vera was loaned by Primera B Metropolitana club All Boys.

 On 21 July 2022, Vera joined Russian Premier League club Orenburg.
 Orenburg's director of sports Dmitri Andreyev confirmed that the transfer was permanent, not a loan as it was reported.

+On 11 July 2024, Vera moved to Khimki.

+On July 3rd 2025, Al Wahda FC announced their signing with the argentine.

 Personal life

 Vera is the older brother of the footballer Matías Vera.